What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Paperwork and administration

 This is probably what most people think of when they think of onboarding.
-Your first day in any new workplace always involves paperwork, administration and setup.
 Paperwork includes employee documents such as contracts, payment details, responsibilities, and benefits.
 On the administrative side, tasks include preparing accounts and passwords and allowing access to the necessary software.

 Workplace tour